Data Bucketing

 properties("estimate_partition_size" = "20G")

-Currently, Doris only supports modifying the number of buckets in newly added partitions and does not support the following operations:
+Currently, Doris only supports modifying the number of buckets for newly added partitions.
+The following operations are not supported:

-3. Modifying the number of buckets for existing buckets
+- Modifying the number of buckets for already-created buckets is not supported.

 -- Modify hash bucket table